ruthran-c/ruthran-c.github.io/_posts/viz/2024-02-27-multilayer-maps.md

 {: .prompt-info}

 ### Map 1 - The Boroughs
-The map contains the Boroughs.
+The map contains NYC's 5 Boroughs.

 #### Parameter - Borough
 This parameter is populated only when a point on the Borough map is selected and otherwise becomes `empty`.